 How will I be taught?

 You will be taught by a qualified and experienced Tai Chi tutor.
+Teaching methods will include demonstration, explanation, discussion and times for question and answer sessions.
 Your tutor will demonstrate movements and talk you through all sequences.
 You will be carefully observed to ensure that you are working safely and be encouraged to monitor and record your progression on the course.

 To assist us in providing a safe and healthy environment for you to exercise you will be asked to complete a Confidential Health Questionnaire.
 Your progress will be monitored through a Learning record and your own personal learning diary or fitness log.